 The Executive Director of the Center for Business & Economic Development is responsible for six areas at SVSU: Independent Testing Laboratory, Office of Continuing Education and Professional Development, Michigan Manufacturing Technology Center Northeast Regional Office, Career Services, Osher Lifelong Learning Institute, and the Saginaw Valley Research & Development Corporation.
 CBED is the connection between the University and the community, providing business and community leaders with ready access to the expertise and resources of the administrative staff, faculty and students.

 The Executive Vice President for Administration & Business Affairs serves as the University's chief financial and business officer.
 Areas of responsibility for this division include the following: Auxiliary Services (Bookstore, Campus Dining, Student Housing Operations, Parking), Budgeting, Business Services, Campus Facilities, Conference & Events Center, Controller, Human Resources, Purchasing, Scholarships and Financial Aid, Athletics, and University Police.
 The Executive Vice President for Administration & Business Affairs also serves as the Treasurer of the SVSU Foundation.

 The Executive Assistant to the President/Executive Director of Public Affairs assists the President with a broad range of University administrative and community activities and directs, coordinates, manages, and serves as point of contact for special projects and events, as assigned.
-He also serves as planning officer for the University's strategic plan and is senior executive officer for University Communications, which produces all University publications and maintains graphic standards.
+He also serves as planning officer for the University's strategic plan and is senior executive officer for University Communications and Web Services.
 The Executive Assistant to the President/Executive Director of Public Affairs also co-chairs the public affairs council.

 The Dean of the Crystal M. Lange College of Health and Human Services is responsible for administering undergraduate and graduate degree programs in health science, kinesiology (athletic training and exercise science), medical laboratory science, nursing, occupational therapy, and social work.
 Each of these programs combine theoretical courses with an extensive clinical experience component using state-of-the-art technology to provide thorough professional knowledge and hands-on-skills.